 Repository A applies all commands in order, thus deletes node

-and ignores the second command.
-It emits onechildDeleted
+Xand ignores the second command.
+It emits onechildDeletedevent, correlated to both commands. -

 Repository B keeps an internal "trash can" of all deleted nodes.
 It deletes node

-on the second command and changes the property as requested.
-It first emits achildDeleted
+Xon the first command, but resurrects nodeXon the second command and changes the property as requested.
+It first emits achildDeletedevent (correlated to the first command), but laterchildAddedandpropertyChangedevents (both correlated to the second command). -

 Repository C batches command processing.
 It looks at both messages together, and decides it’s more important to keep the new property value around.
 It emits one

-event, correlated with both commands.
+propertyChangedevent, correlated with both commands.

 A client stays up-to-date with the repository’s contents if it applies all events in order.[9]
 The order is defined by the event’s sequence number.[10]
 A client can either decide to apply its own change immediately and filter out events based on that command, or wait for the correlated event to arrive and apply the change only then.

-2.1.
+2.2.
 Command overview

 We specified the semantics of each command and event precisely, leading to lots of similar, but different commands/events.[11]